 Digital project briefs come in a variety of shapes and sizes, and there’s more than one right way to tackle them.
 Some are huge – flying in the face of the word “brief” – and some are tiny.
 Some demand alllll the details, while some demand only a high-level view.
-One indisputable fact, though, is that project briefs are integral to the success of the project.
-They force us, as project owners and project teams, to really think and be intentional about why and what we’re setting out to do before we actually start doing it.
+One indisputable fact, though, is that app briefs are integral to the success of the project.
+Whether it’s for your internal project team, or you’re hiring an outside agency, a brief will force you as a project owner and your team to really be intentional about why and what you’re setting out to do.

-Digital project briefs are not the only step, but they are the first in the project discovery phase – so if you’re starting a digital project, be it a website, web app, or mobile app, you’re in the right place.
-With that in mind, let’s talk about why we need them first before we get into what they look like (spoiler alert: we have a free template for you to use a bit further down!)
+Web app and mobile app briefs are not the only step, but they are the first in the project discovery phase.
+So if you’re looking at starting a project, be it a web app, a mobile app or even additional functionality for existing properties, you’re in the right place.
+With that in mind, let’s talk about why we need them first before we get into what they look like (spoiler alert: we have a free app brief template for you to use a bit further down!)

 You wouldn’t buy a house without outlining what you need, would you?
-I mean, if you just called up a realtor and said “Yo, gimme a house” and hung up, lord knows what you’d end up with.
+I mean, if you just called up a realtor and said, “Yo, gimme a house” and hung up, lord knows what you’d end up with.
 You could get a cardboard box, a mansion with two butlers, or anything in-between – because no thinking went into the purchase and no parameters were given to the realtor.
-The same reasoning applies to digital projects (and some digital projects cost just as much, or even way more, than your house).
+The same reasoning applies to web and mobile apps (with some costing just as much, or even way more, than your house).

 That’s why we need project briefs.
 We need them to force us, as project owners, to think about and validate the key pieces of information that go into a project.
 It requires us to think about the why, the what, the how, and the when of a project that could carry a bunch of risk (and hopefully, reward).
-It gives a home to information required for project validation and discussion – be it with your boss or an agency – and ideally gives us direction throughout the life of the project.
+It gives a home to information required for project validation and discussion – be it with your boss, your internal team or an agency – and ideally gives all stakeholders direction throughout the life of the project.
 It might seem silly, but it’s easy to get a few degrees off course when you’re deep in the forest; then, miles later, you end up in entirely the wrong location.
 Oops.

-There’s no hard-and-fast set of requirements for what goes into a project brief, but they usually contain information like this:
+There’s no hard-and-fast set of requirements for what goes into a project brief, but they usually contain information such as:

-Sometimes, project briefs will include items like User Personas, Technical Requirements (and/or Specifications), and sometimes even Information Architecture or Journey Maps.
-These are all important steps in any sort of digital project discovery phase – whether or not they end up in the brief or in separate documents doesn’t really matter.
+Sometimes project briefs will include items like User Personas, Technical Requirements (and/or Specifications), and sometimes even Information Architecture or Journey Maps.
+These are all important steps in any sort of web app or mobile app discovery phase – whether or not they end up in the brief or in separate documents doesn’t really matter.

-Anyways, the key takeaway on what type of content to put into a Digital Project Brief is that it should describe what needs to be built, why, for whom, when it needs to be done, and how much it should cost.
-What each section is called doesn’t really matter, but there’s no real reason to not use the outline mentioned above, which is the same format in the free downloadable digital project brief template below.
+The key takeaway on what type of content to put into a web app or mobile app brief is that it should describe what needs to be built, why, for whom, when it needs to be done, and how much it should cost.
+What each section is called doesn’t really matter, but there’s no real reason to not use the outline mentioned above.
+(Which is the same format in the free downloadable app brief template below.)

 [Company] is a pharmaceutical tech company located in Los Angeles, California, that specializes in research and development for cutting edge pharmaceutical products.
 With over 500 employees, [Company] is established in their field, having been in business since 2001.
 More information can be found on their website at www.url.com.